homebound-team/truss/README.markdown

 And in your HTML output, you'd get an Emotion-generated `.emotion-0` CSS class with the three `marginLeft`, `marginRight`, `color` properties set.

+See the "Common CSS-in-JS Frameworks" section below for Fela and MUI examples.

 ## Installation

 The recommended Truss installation involves checking a few `index.ts`/`package.json` files into a `truss/` subdirectory of your project, to provide a place for Truss configuration/customization, as well as an easy way to kick off the code generator (i.e. it keeps the Truss `ts-node` and `tsconfig.json` settings from interfering with your project's existing setup).